TheKiesling/TheKiesling/README.md

 Hi, I'm José Kiesling.

 - 🖥 I'm learning Computer Science at Universidad del Valle de Guatemala.

+- 🤖 I'm currently working at Sento-AI as an Implementation Developer

 - 📫 How to reach me: pkiesling@gmail.com